Mark Bowen (footballer): International career

-Coaching and management
+Coaching career

+Early coaching roles

-Bowen began his coaching career while at Reading as Mark Hughes made him Assistant Manager for the Welsh national side.
-He then linked up with former Norwich teammate Steve Bruce when he was manager first at Crystal Palace, then at Birmingham City.
+Bowen began his coaching career while at Reading, when Wales manager Mark Hughes appointed him as an assistant manager.
+He later joined former Norwich teammate Steve Bruce's coaching staff at Crystal Palace and Birmingham City.

-In 2002, under Bruce and Bowen's stewardship, Birmingham won promotion to the Premier League via the play-offs.
-They won the final against Norwich City in a penalty shoot-out after the match had ended 1–1.
+In 2002 Birmingham won promotion to the Premier League via the play-offs, defeating Norwich on penalties after a 1–1 draw in regular time.
 Bowen remained at Birmingham for two more years taking them to 10th position in the Premier League before leaving in the summer of 2004.

-Shortly afterwards in August 2004 Bowen returned to the Wales national team set-up.
+Bowen returned to the Wales coaching staff in August 2004.
 The move caused some controversy as Hughes appointed Bowen without the knowledge of the Football Association of Wales.

-Bowen obtained his UEFA Pro Coaching License in the inaugural English version in 2004.
+Bowen obtained the UEFA Pro Licence in 2004 as part of the first course held in England.

+Assistant managerial work

+Blackburn Rovers

-On 16 September 2004, Hughes was appointed manager at Blackburn Rovers and Bowen joined him as assistant manager.
+After Hughes was appointed Blackburn Rovers manager in September 2004, Bowen joined him as assistant manager.
 Whilst at Blackburn, Bowen was linked with the managerial vacancy at West Brom, Norwich City and Swansea City.

+Manchester City

 In June 2008, Bowen followed Hughes to Manchester City as assistant manager, and left the club with him in December 2009 with club sitting 3rd in Premier League and in semi final of League Cup.
-Whilst at Manchester City the club was taken over by the wealthy Abu Dhabi United Group.
+Hughes and Bowen were sacked in December 2009, sar sixth in the league with only two wins.
+The new owners Abu Dhabi United Group replaced Hughes with Roberto Mancini.

+Fulham and QPR

 In August 2010, Bowen again followed Hughes, to become his assistant at Fulham.
-An eighth place Premier League place was achieved.
-Hughes and Bowen turned down contract offers from Fulham due to uncertainties as to how the club was being run at that time.
-Following Hughes departure in June 2011, Bowen also left the club.
+The managerial duo achieved an eighth place finish in the league but turned down contract offers to stay at the club.
+Newspapers claimed that Hughes had turned down Fulham due to interest in the role to succeed Gerard Houllier at Aston Villa, a claim he denied instead citing his "ambition... was not being matched" by Fulham.

 Bowen worked with Hughes at Queens Park Rangers for a year, saving the club from relegation from the Premier League in 2011.
 Hughes was sacked in November 2012.
 Bowen took caretaker charge of QPR for one match against Manchester United in a 3–1 defeat.

+Stoke City

 Bowen then joined Hughes at Stoke City in June 2013.
-Three top ten Premier League finishes followed - Which was Stoke City's highest ever position in Premier League.
+Three top ten Premier League finishes followed, taking Stoke City to its highest ever position in Premier League.
 He remained at Stoke until January 2018.

+Southampton

-After Hughes was appointed Southampton manager in March 2018, Bowen followed him to St. Mary's, initially on a contract for the remainder of the 2017–18 season.
+Bowen joined Hughes as part of the Southampton managerial team upon appointment in March 2018, initially on a contract for the remainder of the 2017–18 season.
 In May 2018, after successfully steering Southampton to Premier League safety, it was announced that Bowen had signed a new long-term contract.
-On 3 December 2018, he was dismissed following the sacking of Mark Hughes.
-His Premier league coaching career now spanning some 537 Premier League games.
+On 3 December 2018, he was dismissed alongside Mark Hughes.